-How to Build a 4K Video Editing Custom Computer
+How to Build a Computer for 4K Video Editing

-One of the situations in which building your own computer can save you a lot of money is when building a computer custom-made for high-end video editing.
+One of the times when building your own computer can save you a lot of money is when building a computer custom-made for high-end video editing.
 Factory-built computers with powerful-enough hardware to run serious video editing software commonly cost at least twice as much as the parts needed to build a high-end video-editing computer yourself.

-That's why the least-expensive way to get a PC powerful enough for serious 4K video editing almost always is to build it yourself; and it's why when I found myself in need of such a machine, that's what I did.
+That's why the least-expensive way to get a PC powerful enough for serious 4K video editing and content creation almost always is to buy the parts and provide your own labor.
+It's also why when I found myself in need of such a machine, that's exactly what I did.

 Although I built this computer specifically for video editing, its design would also make a good starting point for a machine for other resource-intensive tasks such as CAD/CAM, 3-D modeling, gaming, or heavy-duty number-crunching.
 Be sure to choose components that are well-supported by the software you plan to use, however.
 Don't just copy my design.
 I don't mind at all if you do, but it might not be suitable for your needs.